Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Validate_Health.md

    - `Kubernetes Postgres Check for Replication Lag Across Pods in a Cluster`
    - `Verify cray etcd is healthy`

+   **NOTE:**
+   If a storage node has been added, ncn-healthcheck-storage failures of the following tests need to be remediated based on the test description informaiton and the ncn-healthcheck-storage tests should then be re-run to verify all tests pass.
+   - `Spire Health Check`

 The procedure is complete.
 [Return to Main Page](../Add_Remove_Replace_NCNs.md).